uva-cs/ugrads.cs/content/pages/capstone.md

 1. Take CS4980 to fulfill your capstone requirement instead (CS4970 will still count as a CS elective).
 1. Re-take CS4970 the following fall (note that you cannot receive credit for the course twice), then take CS4971 in the immediately following spring.

-###My STS Instructor asked me who my technical advisor it.
+###My STS Instructor asked me who my technical advisor is.
 Who is that?

 If you are enrolled in CS4970/4971, your technical advisor is the instructor of that course.
 If you are enrollend in CS4980, then it is the faculty member in whose section you are enrolled.
 If you are not enrolled in either, then you should find a faculty member who agrees to be your technical advisor ASAP.
 You will enroll in that instructor's section of CS4980 (either during the current semester or the following).